department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/product-outline.md

 ### Objectives and Key results (OKRs)

-- Objective: Veterans and their families can easily and quickly apply for health care benefits
+- Objective: Veterans and their families can easily apply online for health care benefits
   - Key result: Increase % of Veterans and families who update their health care benefits online
   - Key result: Veterans and families are able to find and access information on how to apply online
   - Key result: Increase number of form submissions